younggeeks/remix-theme/README.md

 ## Examples

-The [Live Example](https://next-themes-example.vercel.app/) shows next-themes in action, with dark, light, system themes and pages with forced themes.
+The [Live Example](https://remix-theme-example.vercel.app/) shows remix-theme in action, with dark, light, system themes and pages with forced themes.

 ### Use System preference by default